Stay at Home

 Face Coverings in Public

-The state’s executive order strongly recommends that people wear a cloth face covering on the nose and mouth when they leave home and may be within six feet of other people who are not household and family members.
+The state’s executive order 147 requires (with few exceptions) that people wear a cloth face covering on the nose and mouth when they leave home and may be within six feet of other people who are not household and family members.
 This would include indoor community, public, and business settings.
 These coverings function to protect other people more than the wearer.
 Face coverings should also be worn outdoors when you cannot stay at least six feet away from other people.

 Some populations experience increased anxiety and fear of bias and being profiled if wearing face coverings in public spaces, but everyone should adhere to this guidance without fear of profiling or bias.
 If someone is the target of ethnic or racial intimidation as the result of adhering to the protective nose and mouth covering guidance or as a result of the pandemic, they are encouraged to report the matter to local law enforcement agencies.

-The Executive Order maintains a limit of 10 people for mass gatherings indoors but exempts worship services, spiritual gatherings, weddings and funerals.
-The limit on mass gatherings is expanded to 25 for outdoor gatherings.
+The Executive Order 176 limits 10 people for mass gatherings indoors but exempts worship services, spiritual gatherings, weddings and funerals.
+The limit on mass gatherings is expanded to 50 for outdoor gatherings.
 Physical distancing requirements remain in place.